Taking your baby home following their death

 - There must be no danger to water courses or supplies and there must be no danger of bodily products leaking onto adjoining land.

-- Babies born before 24 weeks gestation should be buried at a depth of at least 45 centimetres.
+- Babies born before 24 weeks of gestation should be buried at a depth of at least 45 centimetres.
 For babies who are stillborn or die shortly after birth, a depth of 1.25 metres is recommended.

 Contact information